2025 Concert Season Sydney University Graduate Choir

 “ELIJAH” - Felix Mendelssohn

-Lana Kains - soprano Stephanie Dillon - mezzo soprano Andrew Goodwin - tenor Eugene Raggio - bass
+Lana Kains - soprano Stephanie Dillon - mezzo soprano Joshua Oxley - tenor Eugene Raggio - bass

 “CHRISTMAS at the TOWN HALL”